NCBI-Codeathons/MASQ/README.md

 The MasQ pipeline can smoothly and successfully locate assembly errors.
 Some examples (visualized with IGV) are shown below:

+Inversion:

+Insertion:

+Deletion:

-The MasQ pipeline detected an insertion (labeled Unk570) in the Zymo long read assembly, which is shown here by the section of very low mapped reads in IGV.
+The MasQ pipeline detected an insertion (labeled Unk570) in the Zymo long read assembly, which is shown by the section of very low mapped reads in IGV.
 ![Unk570](https://github.com/NCBI-Codeathons/MASQ/blob/master/figures/unk570_igv_snapshot.png)

 This is an example of an assembly error that MasQ will fix during the correction step.
 The validation script checks the percentage of mapped reads in the corrected assembly and shows a ______ increase in mapped reads from the original assembly.
 Thus, MasQ was successful in correcting assembly errors.